The Idoneth Deepkin are an army of Age of Sigmar of which some models can also be used as an Order warband for Age of Sigmar: Warcry.

 This article is part of a larger series of warband guides.
 You can find all of our Warcry content here.

-What changed in Tome of Champions 2021 for the Idoneth Deepkin Soulraiders Warband?
+What changed in the new edition for the Idoneth Deepkin Soulraiders Warband?

 Background and Lore of the Idoneth Deepkin Warband